Hendra Pony Club

-Horse Behaviour Info
+Horse Behaviour Information

-Dominate Horse:
+Dominant Horse:

-An Alfa horse can boss other horses around especially at feed time.
+Horses have a pecking order of dominance in a herd.
+The lead horse can be called an alpha horse (boss horse).
+An alpha horse can boss other horses around, especially at feed time.
 To avoid a confrontation at feed time, put your horse in the yard first then prepare your feed.

 Geldings: